Bert G. J. Frederiks — Personal Homepage

 Direct link: https://doi.org/10.1016/j.icheatmasstransfer.2024.107516.

-If you do not have access to that, you can read it here online and here as a pdf.
+If you do not have access to that, you can read it here as a pdf.

 This article follows the speech I had to give at the 12th Constructal Law Conference in Torino, Italy, in 2023.
 You can view the presentation slides here, and the slides with my intended speech here.

 New and interesting with regard to my previous article (mentioned above) are the thermodynamical examples, plus a more detailed explanation of how and why consciousness arises in specific neural networks.
 The thermodynamical examples give a good insight in how the freedom law works in relatively simple systems.
-Consciousness, and especially feelings and qualia, are to be even more thoughtfully explained in my new book.
+Consciousness, and especially feelings and qualia, are to be even more fully explained in a new book.

 Highlights